 Ah, the ever-glamorous, yet illusive Bettogli marble An Aria Stone Gallery fan favorite, and quite famous within the natural stone industry to say the least.
 This majestic stone has been around for centuries, yet, have you ever tried to research its history?
 We have.
 Oddly enough, there’s not a lot of information out there!
-But not to worry, the Aria Stone Gallery team sat down with our owner, Vinny Tavares, who passed along some awesome facts about this natural stone (since he visited the Bettogli quarry in person!).
+However, the Aria Stone Gallery team sat down with our owner, Vinny Tavares, who passed along some awesome facts about this natural stone.
 So sit back, relax, and read on as we explore the story behind this stone!

 Borghini vs Bettogli

 Hailing from one of the oldest quarries in Italy, and scoring a close second in popularity to Calacatta Gold Borghini Extra, Bettogli marbles are one of the most sought after marbles in the world.
 What really distinguishes the two is that Borghini features vivid gold tones, while Bettogli, for the most part, is primarily white and grey.
 Both are incredibly luxurious and high-quality materials, so choosing between them mainly comes down to color preference.

 Calacatta Bettogli is particularly known for its dramatic vein patterns – huge grey veins painted against a stark white background.
 It is incredibly difficult to source a slab that is so well balanced in terms of pattern.
 Also, it is just as hard to find slabs of Bettogli that are large in size.
 The family of Bettogli marbles that are currently in stock at Aria Stone Gallery typically check both of those boxes, making them especially unique and rare.
 The monochromatic coloring of this material makes it a perfect addition to any modern project, while its iconic Calacatta vein pattern and overall glamour also suit it well for a traditional design feature.